sagemath/trac_to_gh/Issue 2615.md

 # Issue 2615: wish: compute the jordan basis together with the jordan canonical form

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2615

 Original creator: pdenapo